Nikesh1626/AI-Plastic-Wate-Classifier/README.md

 ### 5) Camera not opening on mobile LAN
 - Some mobile browsers restrict camera on non-HTTPS origins.
 - Use upload mode on HTTP LAN or use an HTTPS tunnel for camera testing.

-## Security Notes
-- Never commit `.env`.
-- Use only Supabase anon key in frontend/browser contexts.
-- Never expose Supabase service_role or Google OAuth secrets.
-- Rotate keys immediately if accidentally exposed.

-## FAQ
-### Why does login work only for specific users in Google OAuth testing mode?
-Google only allows configured test users until you publish the OAuth consent screen to production.

-### Why do I get 401 on `/predict` or `/recyclers`?
-The route is protected.
-Ensure the user is signed in and a valid bearer token is being sent.

-### Can I run this without Supabase auth?
-Current route protection expects Supabase auth for protected endpoints.

-## Roadmap
-- Add prediction history per user.
-- Add unit/integration tests for API routes.
-- Add CI for linting/tests.
-- Improve recycler query fallback and caching.

 ## Acknowledgments
 - TensorFlow/Keras for model inference tooling